Barça

 No hay anuncios

 Perhaps it was a more serene parade compared to other years, but equally emotional.
-With the mascot Cat leading the way and the footballers in the background, on top of a bus where there are two signed trophies, La Liga and the Supercopa.
+With the mascot Cat leading the way and the footballers in the background, on top of a bus where two trophies are secured, the League and the Super Cup.
 It's a special day for Lewandowski, aware that it will very likely be his last celebration in Barcelona as a player.
-The Pole climbs to the front of the bus, drinking beer, because today everything is allowed.
-Afterwards, his compatriot Tek joins him, who vapes without hiding while the fans chant "Szczesny the smoker" at him.
-Who knows if he understands.
-But he surely doesn't care.
+The Pole climbs to the front of the bus, drinking beer, because today everything is permitted.
+Afterwards, his compatriot Tek joins him, who vapes without hiding it while the fans chant his name with shouts of "Szczesny the smoker".
+Who knows if he understands it.
+But surely he doesn't care.
 He, who went from being retired in the sun of Marbella to experiencing firsthand the blaugrana ecstasy and lifting five titles in two years.
 In his entire career, he had lifted eleven.
-Casadó takes off his shirt, Raphinha dances samba, and Araújo excites the crowd when he starts singing at the top of his lungs "Perico, tell me how it feels".
+Casadó takes off his shirt, Raphinha dances samba, and Araújo excites the crowd when he starts singing at the top of his lungs ""Perico, tell me how it feels".
 And his teammates and the people, delighted, follow him instantly.
-Midway through the parade, Lewandowski picks up a Catalan flag, waves it, and hands it to his teammates, and Lamine joins the protests with a flag of Palestine.
+Halfway through the parade, Lewandowski picks up a Catalan flag, waves it, and hands it to his teammates, and Lamine joins the demonstrations with a flag of Palestine.

 Cargando